 Movement Disorders We Treat

-We’ll work closely with you to create a treatment plan that’s custom-made for you and your condition.
+We have the advanced training and expertise to provide the care you need.
+You’ll work closely with your care team to create a treatment plan that is personalized for your unique needs.
 Your treatment plan may include:

-We may be able to successfully treat your movement disorder with these approaches.
-For some, there is no cure for their movement disorder.
-In that case, we’ll work to control your symptoms, relieve your pain, and improve your quality of life.
+In many cases, we’re able to successfully treat movement disorders with one or more of these approaches.
+For some, however, there is no cure for their movement disorders.
+In these cases, we work with patients to successfully manage their diseases, focusing on symptom control, pain relief and improved quality of life.